What is the STAR method?

 Here’s how to use the STAR method when you write your work experience section:

-Don’t forget to use hard numbers in your resume.
+Writing down accomplishments from your career will make it easier to create STAR bullet points once you start writing your resume.
+Don’t forget to use hard numbers when describing your achievements.
 Hard numbers command attention and provide specifics about your resume achievements.

 Here are our finished STAR bullet points for a recent graduate: